Nathanfeng/decentralized-charity-platform/designPatterns.md

 # Design Pattern Decisions

 ## Voting Mechanism
-The voting mechanism in the contract is designed so that each address's votes depended on the proportion of the fund that it donated.
-If mechanism was instead one address, one vote, the attacker could create many addresses and hence have many votes.
+The voting mechanism in the contract is designed so that each address's votes depends on the proportion of the fund that it donated.
+If the mechanism was instead one address, one vote, the attacker could create many addresses and hence have many votes.

 ## Circuit Breaker